-It Is What It Is
+It Is What It Is: Accept It

-Being a Black person in a White society is stressful enough without throwing in another minority identity from a religious angle, but try throwing in the religious angle of Mormonism!
-Much is written on being Black and Mormon.
-Spiritually, it is a breath of pure air!
-Culturally, it produces a spectrum of experiences from social fulfillment to cognitive dissonance for some members--White and Black.
+Being a Black person in a White society is stressful enough without throwing in another minority identity from a religious angle, but try throwing in the religious angle of culturally, though incorrectly, referred to as "Mormonism!"

 Historically, Americans are considered White people.
 The majority of people who live in America are White; therefore, assuming an American will be White is not far-fetched.
-Americans come in all ethnic forms; however, most of those ethnicities are of European origin--White.
+Americans come in all ethnic forms; however, most of those ethnicities are of European origin—White.

 European culture dominates the world.
 It is a truth that cannot be denied.
 It might not be liked or welcomed.
 We speak one of the European languages.
 You are reading English now!
 It is the way history unfolded.
 Again, it just is.